|Elliptical galaxies are generally

 light (from Janowiecki et al 2010):

-Stellar population synthesis tracks: B-V color vs age, for a population of evolving stars of different metallicities:
+Stellar population synthesis tracks: B-V color vs age, for an evolving "single burst" population of stars with different metallicities:

 So two things make a stellar population red: old age, and high metallicity.
 The colors of a galaxy cannot distinguish between the two.